Coquille will host when football playoffs open

 The Red Devils ended up with the No. 2 ranking in Class 2A, and will host Santiam in a game that will be played at 2 p.m.
 Saturday.
 If the Red Devils can beat the Wolverines, they also will be home in the quarterfinals against either Culver or Knappa, who meet Friday in Astoria.

+Santiam finished in a tie for third place in Class 2A District 2 (the Tri-River Conference), but lost its final two regular-season games, to Sheridan and Colton, and is 3-4 overall.

-Also in the Class 2A playoffs, Bandon will be on the road against No. 3 Heppner, the only unbeaten team in Class 2A, on Saturday in a game scheduled for 1 p.m.
+Also in the Class 2A playoffs, Bandon will be on the road against No. 3 Heppner on Saturday in a game scheduled for 1 p.m.
+The Mustangs are the only unbeaten team in Class 2A and a squad that has allowed just 66 points all year with five shutouts.
 Toledo, which finished third in the Sunset Conference behind Coquille and the Tigers, but had a better preseason than Bandon, will be home against Lost River on Saturday.

 In the Class 5A playoffs, North Bend will be on the road Friday night against Wilsonville, after the Bulldogs’ regular-season win over Willamette wasn’t enough to lift them up from ninth to eighth in the power ranking.